-H2H Strategy: Category vs Points Leagues (2019 Fantasy Baseball)
+H2H Strategy: Category vs. Points Leagues (2020 Fantasy Baseball)

-For many years, rotisserie baseball was the standard and preferred format for fantasy players.
-However, with the rise of fantasy football, head-to-head formats began evolving across the diamond as well.
-The thrill of inflicting Van Dammage on an opponent each week has its allure, even if rotisserie’s season-long accumulation of stats will always have its own charms.
+Rotisserie baseball will always be the standard and preferred format for many fantasy baseball players.
+However, with the rise of fantasy football, head-to-head formats have continued to evolve across the diamond.
+The thrill of a one-on-one matchup each week has its allure, even if rotisserie’s season-long accumulation of stats will always have its own charms.
 For the most part, H2H formats can be broken down into two styles of play: points leagues and categories leagues.

-The primary goal in points leagues, like most fantasy football leagues, is to score more total points than your opponent in a given week.
+If you’re new to this, the primary goal in points leagues (like most fantasy football leagues) is to score more total points than your opponent in a given week.
 Each significant baseball action is assigned a point total, and you draft and start players who will generate the most points.
 You don’t care how they score, so long as they do.

 On the other hand, categories leagues require that you beat your opponent in certain stats each week (e.g. hit more home runs, knock in more RBI, rack up more wins, finish with a lower ERA and WHIP, etc).
 Think of it like a one-on-one rotisserie matchup that lasts just one week, with the victor being whoever wins the most categories.